lsc-project/documentation/source/upgrade.rst

 like groups holding many members.
 However, sometimes it's cheaper to only add the missing values plus remove the extra values.

-LSC 2.2 take this problematic into consideration.
+LSC 2.2 takes this problematic into consideration.

 If (number of missing values + number of extra values) < number of expected values after modification, then LSC applies 2 operations: